A high-stakes report looms over Biden on whether Israel violated international law | KRDO

 The Israeli prime minister and other top members of his government recently railed against potential restrictions in military aid to an Israeli military unit found to have committed gross violations of human rights prior to the war in Gaza.

-Although Biden administration officials have become increasingly outspoken about the humanitarian catastrophe resulting from the war, they have yet to take any punitive measures or restrict military assistance to Israel.
+Although Biden administration officials have become increasingly outspoken about the humanitarian catastrophe resulting from the war, they have largely avoided punitive measures against Israel.
+Administration officials on Tuesday night acknowledged the first-known hold to military assistance to Israel.
 Last month, Biden warned Netanyahu that Israel had to do more to address the humanitarian situation or there would be a change in US policy.

 Late last month Amnesty International assessed that US-supplied weapons to Israel have been used “in serious violations of international humanitarian and human rights law, and in a manner that is inconsistent with US law and policy.”